 How to choose the best Canon camera for you

 It can be tricky to pick the right Canon camera for you.
 The brand offers a wide array of choices, ranging from pocket-friendly compacts to bulkier DSLRs to cutting-edge mirrorless systems.
 Canon caters for pretty much every type of photographer and which model is right for you will depend largely on what and how you like to shoot.
 In particular, you’ll need to consider which body style and sensor format best suits your needs.

 If you’re into sports and wildlife photography, for example, should you should be looking for a camera with fast frame rates and reliable in-body image stabilization to steadily capture rapid action.
-The incoming Canon EOS R3 looks set to deliver all this and more.
+The Canon EOS R3 delivers all this and more (but at a price).

 Canon also makes several fantastic all-rounders.
-These versatile models work well in multiples scenarios and will often be the best choice for hobbyists who’d like to try their hand at multiple photography genres.
+These versatile models work well in multiple scenarios and will often be the best choice for hobbyists who’d like to try their hand at multiple photography genres.
 The Canon EOS R6 is the best Canon all-rounder you can currently buy, while the EOS Rebel SL3 / EOS 250D is a more affordable all-rounder.

 Canon has traditionally been a big player in the DSLR market, which has now come to an end, thanks to the popularity, weight saving, and technological breakthroughs with mirrorless tech.
 While it still remains one of the most established names in relation to the format, it’s now also become a mirrorless force to be reckoned with.
-If you’re searching for the ultimate in resolution, performance and technology, you should be looking at its latest mirrorless cameras, like the Canon EOS R5 and EOS R6.
+If you’re searching for the ultimate in resolution, performance and technology, you should be looking at its latest mirrorless cameras, like the Canon EOS R3, R5 and EOS R6.
 That said, you’ll need a pretty serious budget to take one home.